gusmendess/loan_analysis/README.md

 checkpoint_numeric['header'], checkpoint_numeric['data']
 ```

-## Creating the "Complete" Dataset
+## Creating the "Complete" Dataset: String and numeric datasets are combined to form the final dataset (Data is sorted based on the first column (ID)).

 ```python